kuldeepsingh-ms/AzureDataStudio/Lab01.md

 1. Install Azure Data Studio from the [Link](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15)

-2. Install below extension in Azure Data Studio
+2. Install the below extension in Azure Data Studio
    * `SQL Database Project`
    * `SQL Server Schema Compare`

 3. Connect your Azure account from Azure Data Studio

-4. Create connection to one Database and one Server placing them in different groups and providing user friendly names.
+4. Connect to one Database and one Server placing them in different groups and providing user-friendly names.

-5. Create new project using SQL Database project extension.
+5. Create a new project using SQL Database project extension.

-6. Create new schema folder (dbo), another folder for Tables (Tables) and create a new table using below script.
+6. Create a new schema folder (dbo), another inherited folder for Tables (Tables) and create a new table using the below script.
     ```
     CREATE TABLE dbo.stores (
       store_id INT IDENTITY (1, 1),